iv97n/Large-Scale-Distributed-Systems/README-Lab2.md

    	  	- _Append result in the top_tweetid_userid RDD:_ Use union to add the result found at the end of the iteration to our final RDD.
 	- _Use coalesce:_ Use coalsce(1) to specify the number of partitions.
 This way we ensure a single output.
    	- _Save as text file:_ Finally, save the result in the output and stop the sparkcontext.

+Note that we use .persist() in two different RDDs.
+This is due to the fact that those RDDs are used in each iteration, hence significantly improving the performance of the iterative algorithms.
+Note also that there is a part in the pdf stating: _Be aware that certain users might be very retweeted and still not have tweets in this dataset._ We have decided to solve this problem by iterating through the retweetedtweetid, and printing the text of the retweeted text rather than the original, which is exactly the same.
+This way we ensure that the text of the tweet is seen in the output in case the original tweet was not in our dataset.